Blane245/musicgenerator/docs/CMG User Manual.md

 Each generator is placed on a track at its start time and extends to its stop time.
 The name of a generator must be unique within the CMG file to which is belongs.
 A visual example of tracks and generators in shown below.

 ![alt text](./images/TracksandGenerators.png)
-In this figure are shown five tracks, each of which has one generator.
+In this figure are shown seven tracks, each of which has zero or more generators.
 All of the tracks have been renamed and their names are unique.
-None of the generators have been renamed and they are all of the *Algorithmic* type.
+None of the generators have been renamed except the 1 second of silence at the beginning of the composition.
+All of the other generators are of the ***Algorithmic*** type.

 ## Editing Generators

 Generators are the heart of CMG.
 There can be as many generators in a CMG file as is needed to produce the composition desired.
 There are three types of generators: one silent and two sound producers.

-One of the generators use SoundFont presets.
+The ***Algorithmic*** generator type uses SoundFont presets.
 Each preset has a bank, channel number, and name.
 More information about SoundFont presets can be found in the [SynthFont[1] tutorial, part 6](https://www.synthfont.com/Tutorial6.html).

 ## Generator Types

 ### **Silent**
 The silent generator contains the name of the generator, its type (*Silent*), and its start and stop times.
-When the type is changed, the add/edit panel changes to the selected type.
+No sound is created by a silent generator.
+It can be used to offset the start of a composition or extend the ending.

 The figure shows the panel for adding a new Silent generator.
 There is an **Add** Button.
 When a generator is modified, the button is displayed as **Modify**.
 Add and Modify functions may be canceled by clicking the ***x*** in the upper left-hand corner of the panel or by clicking the **Cancel** button.
 ![alt text](./images/SilentEdit.png)